 SLUMBER PARTY MASSACRE II (1987)

 In 1987, 5 years after the first incident, a young girl who lived next door to the house where the first slumber party massacre took place is now a hot teen in a girl band, and bares a striking resemblance to Crystal Bernard.
 Oh.
-It IS Crystal Bernard, post life on post-jump the shark Happy Days and pre-Wings.
-She’s having dreams about the night of the first kills, and while there’s footage from the first movie, the part in which the young girl hides under a couch has been reshot with Crystal under the couch!
+It IS Crystal Bernard, post life on post-jump the shark Happy Days, smack dab in the middle of life on It’s a Living, and pre-Wings.
+She’s having dreams about the night of the first kills, and while there’s footage from the first movie, the part in which the young girl hides under a couch has been re-shot with Crystal under the couch!

 See, the second movie is once again written and directed by women.
 But these creative ladies make it more fun for boy-lovers.
 Plenty of shirtless action, and this time, the Driller Killer, as he is called, is—and I’m not even kidding—a rock n’ roll guitar player with a huge drill at the end of his twanger.
 He’s kind of a cross between Elvis, Billy Idol, and Andrew Dice Clay, and wears some sweet ass tight leather.
 Crystal brings him out of her dreams to kill off all her friends.
 How original.

 Slumber Party Massacre II is extra gory, but straight up laughable.
-And it takes a while for the kills to start happening.
-And the final chase is more of a music video, with the driller killer singing, dancing, and breakdancing.
+It takes a while for the kills to start, and the final chase is more of a music video, with the driller killer singing, dancing, and breakdancing.
 Again, not kidding.

 The movie definitely tries too hard to be bad.
 The bad doesn’t come naturally.
 Still, there are some highlights.
 The girls watch Rock n’ Roll High School.
 Crystal keeps having waking flashes of the Driller Killer surrounded by sexy fog machine smoke—even in broad daylight.
 Crystal gets attacked by a frozen chicken.
 One chick’s pimple turns into a deformity and squirts all over Crystal.
 The Driller Killer blows one of the boys a kiss before he screws him.
 He also has the same final words as the killer from the first movie.